-Diversity is more than just a b-school buzz word.
+Diversity is more than just a b-school buzzword.
 It is an essential ingredient for robust discourse in the classroom and beyond.
 To obtain the richest mix of perspectives and world views, business schools strive to compose a class with diversity in all possible forms: racial, ethnic, religious, cultural, socio-economic, and sexual orientation.
-Today, we take a look at some of the resources available to minority MBA applicants to help you gain a seat at the b-school of your dreams.
+Today, we take a look at some of the resources available to help minority MBA applicants gain a seat at the b-school of their dreams.

 For many potential applicants of color, the decision to go to business school isn’t an obvious one.
 They may not have many family members or friends who have pursued graduate management education.
 Or, perhaps the astronomical expense of elite MBA programs is too off-putting.